function-store/TD_ParHoverMIDI_VSN1/README.md

 - **`Enable UI Color`**: When enabled, applies visual color highlighting to parameters in the TouchDesigner interface to indicate hovered/active states. **NOTE**: Changing UI colors can cause some performance impact when switching between hover mode and slot mode.
 - **`Reset Comm`**: In case GRID Editor reports websocket connection is not active try pulsing this.
 - **`Knob LED Update`**: Choose between "Off", "Value" and "Step" to determine what is indicated on the knob LEDs of VSN1. **NOTE**: Currently when set to "Value", laggy updates can be observed on the hardware unit.
+- **Enable UI**: The component has an internal UI that mirrors the VSN1 state.
+This takes up about half of the performance of the component, so if not used it is recommended to disable.

 ## Visual Feedback